lhaake/Project-1/project-worksheet-LHaake.md

  Use this section to list of all major issues encountered and their resolution.

 #### Issue pushing to my GitHub repo
-**ERROR**: error: failed to push some refs to 'https://github.com.lhaake/Project-1.git' Updates were rejecetd because the remote contains work that you do not have locally.
+**ERROR**: error: failed to push some refs to 'https://github.com.lhaake/Project-1.git' Updates were rejected because the remote contains work that you do not have locally.  _My Notes:_ I think I caused this error when I was working on a new layout for my site and deleted files on my repo (such as styles.css), and the remote and local didn't match.
-**RESOLUTION**: Stack helped me by running: ``` git push origin master --force ```
+**RESOLUTION**: Stack helped me by running the command in the terminal: ``` git push origin master --force ```